wxWidgets/wxWidgets/docs/gtk/install.md

                             the default since wxWidgets 2.5.0).

-Options for third party dependencies: wxWidgets may use other libraries present on the current system.
+Options for third party dependencies: wxWidgets may use other libraries present on the current system, see the @ref gtk_prereq "prerequisites section above".
 For some of these libraries, wxWidgets also provides built-in versions, that can be linked into wx libraries themselves, which can be useful to minimize external dependencies.
+By default, system versions will be used if available, but `--with-xxx=builtin` configure option may be used to override this.

     --disable-sys-libs      Don't use system libraries when there is a built-in version included in wxWidgets.
+                            This is equivalent to using --with-xxx=builtin
+                            for all libraries that have built-in versions.
                             Note that other system libraries can,
                             and typically will, still be used if found.

     --without-libpng        Disables PNG image format code.
-                            Don't use libpng (although GTK
-                            itself still uses it).
+                            Don't use neither the system nor the builtin libpng (although GTK itself still uses it).

     --without-libjpeg       Disables JPEG image format code.
                             Don't use libjpeg.